ITechEm/greek-tasty/README.md

 ## License

-The `gt` project is licensed under the terms of the MIT license.
+The `greek-tasty` project is licensed under the terms of the MIT license.